 Pitch in case of a propeller is a measure of how much the propeller would “drive” or “Push forward” when it is freely turned about its own axis.
 So, an obvious question that may arise in your minds is: Does the propeller actually displace forward?

-Further analysis of pitch involves much more mathematical paradigms which is not discussed here.
-But one crucial aspect to ponder upon is the fact that the distance calculated from normal pitch calculations is overestimated as compared to the actual distance travelled by the ship in one propeller revolution.
+Further analysis of pitch involves much more mathematical paradigms which are not discussed here.
+But one crucial aspect to ponder upon is the fact that the distance calculated from normal pitch calculations is overestimated as compared to the actual distance travelled by ship in one propeller revolution.
 The reason is obvious.
-There are unavoidable losses due to resistance (viscous and wave-making) and other factors such as losses in engine-shafting mechanism, wave-induced events in the slipstream and cavitation.
-Following figure depicts the geometric details of pitch.
+There are unavoidable losses due to resistance (viscous and wave-making) and other factors such as losses in the engine-shafting mechanism, wave-induced events in the slipstream and cavitation.
+The following figure depicts the geometric details of pitch.

 Understanding Rake and Skew for ship propeller design

-As discussed earlier in the context of reference frame, rake is deviation in X-Z plane ‘longitudinally’ in the shaft direction.
-When the blade is raked forward, that is in the direction of shaft axis towards fore end, it is called Negative Rake.
+As discussed earlier in the context of the reference frame, the rake is a deviation in X-Z plane ‘longitudinally’ in the shaft direction.
+When the blade is raked forward, that is in the direction of the shaft axis towards fore-end, it is called Negative Rake.
 Conversely, when it is raked aft, it is called Positive Rake (See Figure).

 We now shift our reference to the Y-Z plane (which appears when we look at the ship propeller surface from behind).
 The blade appears to be ‘Skewed’, that is, bent or twisted sideways.
-Skew of a propeller is clearly shown in the following figure.
+The skew of a propeller is clearly shown in the following figure.

 There are practically two types of skew: Balanced and unbalanced.

 - The former is skew within lesser limits, where the generator line intersects the datum line at least two points.
 These types of ship propellers are known as ‘moderately skewed’.